Stanely254/Stanely254/README.md

 - Building projects with flutter.

 ### 🔭 Projects I've worked in:
-- **Wolkskool**: An educational platform built with Flutter and GraphQL.
+- **Wolkskool**: An educational platform built with Flutter.
-- **Vraagbank**: A question bank system using NestJS for API development.
+- **Vraagbank**:  A question bank system designed to streamline academic content and assessments.
 - **Viusasa**: A Kenyan digital platform that distributes a wide range of products and services including videos, TV and radio streams, shopping, bill payments, education, games and more.

 ## 🌐 Socials: